My Quiet Kitchen

 dry soy curls in a bowl with barbecue sauce in background.

-2. Optional: once they're plump, use your hands to shred and tear some of the larger pieces.
+Optional: Once they're plump, use your hands to shred and tear some of the larger pieces.

 And that's it!
-You now have tangy, sweet, smoky, satisfying vegan BBQ to add to everything from sandwiches to bowls.
+You now have tangy, sweet, smoky, satisfying vegan BBQ to add to everything from sandwiches and nachos to bowls and pizza.

 Ideas for Serving